Brayden-L/Brayden-L.github.io/_posts/2023-01-12-Giza Retrospective.md

 For now, we just have to consider that multi-pitch data is less useful.
 This is not the end of the world, as most performance centric concerns typically focus on single pitch climbs anyway.

 # Data Cleaning
-Once the CSV is successfully transmitted to a pandas dataframe, we need to perform bread and butter data cleansing.
+Once the CSV is successfully transmitted to a pandas dataframe, we need to perform bread and butter data cleaning.
 ## Data Type Correction
 * Date columns go from string to pandas datetime, and forced to a simple %Y-%m-%d format since day is the highest resolution required.
 * Rating, Route Type, Style, Lead Style go from string to pandas categorical type.
 This saves drastically on dataframe overhead.